WHAT IT MEANS

 Fair Trade is a system of exchange that seeks to create greater equity and partnership in the international marketplace by:

-Fair Trade is not charity.
-It is a holistic approach to trade and development that aims to alter how commerce is conducted, so that trade can empower the poorest of the poor.
+it is a holistic approach to trade and development that aims to alter how commerce is conducted, so that trade can empower the poorest of the poor.

 This page is sourced from: www.fairtradefederation.org